aws-samples/aws-hpc-tutorials/content/05-Amazon FSx for Lustre/02-configure-pc-fsx.md

 ```
 This cluster generates additional resources for Amazon FSx for Lustre which will take a few minutes longer to create than the previous AWS ParallelCluster workshop.

+{{% notice info %}}
+Creating your Lustre file-system will some time to provision.
+In the meantime you can look at the resources being created on your behalf on the [AWS CloudFormation](https://console.aws.amazon.com/cloudformation/) page of your AWS Console.
+{{% /notice %}}

 #### Connect to Your Cluster

 Once created, connect to your cluster.